Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Practical Implementation

+For the resolution-based algorithm $\subl{A}$ is required and can be also calculated using \eqref{Anmatrix}.
+Thus $\sub{A}$ can be obtained by sampling and scaling $\subl{A}$, i.e. by extracting rows and columns with the correct scaling,

+We note that the impact of the quadrature error in the calculation of these elements, which tends to $0$ with $n$, is ignored in the analysis.

-Thus the computational cost depends only on calculations using the kernel to find $\subl{A}$, which would be required independent of any coarse-fine resolution arguments.\footnote{If the kernel integral is calculated exactly over the given interval it is still possible to obtain $\sub{A}$ from $\subl{A}$ by summing the relevant terms from $\subl{A}$ but the scaling factor is the inverse of that in \eqref{scaleA}.} Assuming by Theorem~\ref{regconv}, $\subl{\lambda} =\sub{\lambda}$, the truncated solution with this basis is
+We have demonstrated, therefore, that the computational cost for determining the matrix for the coarse grain resolution $\sub{A}$ is negligible compared to the cost for determining the kernel matrix $\subl{A}$ which would be required independent of any coarse-fine resolution arguments.\footnote{If the kernel integral is calculated exactly over the given interval it is still possible to obtain $\sub{A}$ from $\subl{A}$ by summing the relevant terms from $\subl{A}$ but the scaling factor is the inverse of that in \eqref{scaleA}.} Further, in obtaining the sampling $\{\sub{s_i}\} $, it is appropriate to define a sampling interval $\ell$ such that $\imath = 1 : \ell:N$, yielding non-overlapping intervals.
+When the sampling is completely uniform, with all of $\subl{d s_\imath}$, $\subl{d t_\imath}$, $\sub{d s_i}$, and $\sub{d t_i}$, independent of index $\imath$ and $i$, $\sub{A} =\alpha \subl{A}$, where $\alpha$ depends only on the ratios between the number of points at each resolution.